Memories of you are like waves leaving the shoreline. Cracked sand. Trinkets, shells, and ocean life left behind.

 my eyes from yours,

-my pehchaan is in you: to this day they recognise me as your granddaughter.
+my pehchaan is in you: to this day I’m called out as, recognised as, pointed to as your granddaughter.

 And now, something about a migrant’s experience binds us together harder.
-I dream your dreams, I feel your sadness.
+I dream your dreams and my veins carry your sadness.